Codeception/codeception.github.com/_posts/2012-06-19-testing-webservices.markdown

 Now you can start generating a test suite with  `php codecept.phar bootstrap` or execute existing tests with `php codecept.phar run`.

-[Documentation](http://codeception.com/doc) section was created.
+[Documentationn](http://codeception.com/doc) section was created.
 New section Reference was added.
-There you can review Codectpion commands and configuration values.
+There you can review Codeception commands and configuration values.

 But the most cool stuff is new module for *testing web services*!